 Many Christians struggle with chemical dependency.
 Rejection and shame often keep them from reaching out for help.
-The Right Step – San Antonio recognize addiction as a serious disease that affects the mind, body, and spirit, rather than moral inadequacy.
+Positive Recovery – San Antonio recognize addiction as a serious disease that affects the mind, body, and spirit, rather than moral inadequacy.
 For those who desire to incorporate their Christian faith into their recovery, group and individual counseling is provided which includes recognition of the transforming power of the Holy Spirit.

 Those clients who desire to may participate in the Christian Recovery Program.
 These special counseling groups explore Biblical scripture and the relationship to the Twelve Steps of Alcoholics Anonymous, the spiritual nature of human relationships, the importance of forgiveness in healing, and other essential components of spirituality in recovery.
 Gaining insight about the important aspects of recovery and learning how it interrelates with Christian faith, helps recovering Christians experience renewed hope through their core beliefs.